gonzaloetjo/nix-package/README.md

 ## Clean Up

 After the build process, the script cleans up the Docker container used for building.
 The Docker image built remains and can be used or distributed as needed.

+## TODO

+[] Use devenv containers instead of dockerfile
+[] Generalize for other builds
+[] Upgrade to latest nix-packages and devenv versions